wangzhenj321/GitHub-Manual/blog/git-fetch.md

 ## REMOTES

-       The name of one of the following can be used instead of a URL as <repository> argument:
+The name of one of the following can be used instead of a URL as `<repository>` argument:

-       ·   a remote in the Git configuration file: $GIT_DIR/config,
+- a remote in the Git configuration file: `$GIT_DIR/config`

-       ·   a file in the $GIT_DIR/remotes directory, or
+- a file in the `$GIT_DIR/remotes` directory

-       ·   a file in the $GIT_DIR/branches directory.
+- a file in the `$GIT_DIR/branches` directory

+> `GIT_DIR` is the location of the `.git` folder.
+If this isn't specified, Git walks up the directory tree until it gets to `~` or `/`, looking for a `.git` directory at every step.

 All of these also allow you to omit the refspec from the command line because they each contain a refspec which git will use by default.